Aptivi/NitrocidKS/README.md

 We have recently managed to get Kernel Simulator to build on Launchpad PPA.
 See the home page [here](https://launchpad.net/~eofla/+archive/ubuntu/kernel-sim) and the project page [here](https://launchpad.net/kernel-sim).

+We are no longer providing KS with speak and soundtest commands because of odd errors in Windows platform and VLC library instabilities in Linux.
+We are working to restore it in future versions.

 ## |-----+--> _Notices_ <--+-----|

 - If you are going to use Chinese/Japanese/Korean languages in their translated forms, use `SimSun` or other appropriate font.